 The assumption is that this will always be applicable, but further up the tree can be too specific.

-Needless to say a new template can be created completely from scratch, but often an existing template will be copied and updated to save you time and effort.
+A new template can be created completely from scratch, but often an existing template is copied instead, and updated to save you time and effort.
 For example, the templates within Geometrixx can be used to get you started.

-To create a new template based on an existing template:
+To create a template based on an existing template: